 Zipp Contour SL Bar Review

 When comparing bars, note that most are measured center-to-center, but some may be measured out-to-out.
 Zipp used to measure out/out, but have since changed to center/center.
-When selecting a set of aftermarket bars, be sure you consult your bike fitter for the best width for your body.
-After riding 42cm bars for years, I’ve switched to 44cm and have never looked back.
+When selecting a set of bars, be sure you consult your bike fitter for the best width for your body.
+After riding 42cm bars for several years, I’ve since switched to 44cm and have never looked back.
 It opens up my chest just a little more and provides added control.

 - Stiff and responsive when pushed hard out of the saddle